jordicf/CPUPC/doc/STROP.md

 ---

-`FRAME` can deal with rectilinear modules that are represented by [Rectilinear Polygons](https://en.wikipedia.org/wiki/Rectilinear_polygon), also called Orthogonal Polygons.
+`CPUPC` can deal with rectilinear modules that are represented by [Rectilinear Polygons](https://en.wikipedia.org/wiki/Rectilinear_polygon), also called Orthogonal Polygons.